vilicvane/clime/README.md

 # Features

 - ☑ Type and schema based parameters/options casting.
-- ☑ Object and promise based structure.
+- ☑ Object and promise based architecture.
 - ☑ File path based multi-level sub commands.
 - ☑ Automatic usage generating.
 - ☐ Interaction integration.

-## Parameter type and options schema
+## Parameter types and options schema

-Clime provides a way in which you can get parameters and options you really want to: get them **typed** at compile time and **casted** at run time.
+Clime provides a way in which you can get parameters and options you really want to: **typed** at compile time and **casted** at run time.
-To make this work, you'll need to set both of `experimentalDecorators` and `emitDecoratorMetadata` in your `tsconfig.json` as `true`.
+To make this work, you'll need to set both of `experimentalDecorators` and `emitDecoratorMetadata` in your `tsconfig.json` to `true`.

 ```ts
 export class SomeOptions extends Options {